 The following is a list of specific scholarships, bursaries and awards available to continuing Schulich students.
 Details on these and other available financial assistance are in the Schulich School of Business Awards and Financial Support brochure, available online on the Schulich website.
-This brochure provides detailed information about:
+This Scholarships, Awards and Bursaries webpage provides detailed information about: